shrinkray/shrinkray/README.md

 ***

+### Focused to learn Astro, React, Accessiblity, and Typescript by building project sites and coursework ###

-- 🔭 I’m working on an [Experimental Portfolio](https://shrinkray-labs.vercel.app/) site in AstroJS
+- 🔭 I’m working on a portfolio site, [ShrinkrayLabs](https://shrinkray-labs.vercel.app/) and a code exercises site called DevCharms both in AstroJS
-- 🌱 I’m learning [Practical Accessibility](https://practical-accessibility.today/), testing with screen readers in the Frontend, Island architecture
+- 🌱 I’m learning [Practical Accessibility](https://practical-accessibility.today/) testing with screen readers
-- 👯 I’m looking to collaborate on creating a more equitible web
+- 👯 Let's work together to build an equitible web
 - 💬 Ask me about Technical Writing, Frontend, Fullstack, and Accessibility skills

 ***

-**Github Stats:**
+### Github Stats:

 <p align="center">